 - Be written in accessible and non-technical language, so this can be understood by someone who isn't necessarily a specialist in your area.

-If you’re applying based on your own research idea, then your research proposal should also include details of your relevant experience and skills, then lay out your idea and how you would approach the research.
+If you intend to apply based on your own research idea, you must contact a supervisor and they must provide their support for your research proposal and application.
+The research proposal should include details of your relevant experience and skills, a lay out your idea and how you would approach the research.
 You should demonstrate a broad understanding of the field.
-Make sure you name your proposed supervisor in the proposal.
+Make sure you name your confirmed supervisor in the proposal.